 A new report by the commission says deaf people are still struggling to access the same basic rights as those who are not deaf.

 Sign language was made an official language in 2006, and in 2008 New Zealand ratified a United Nations convention recognising it as equal to spoken languages.

 However, Disabilities Commissioner Paul Gibson says the deaf community is still facing challenges in everyday life.

 Mr Gibson says despite sign being an official language, deaf people are still under-employed and over-represented in mental health statistics.

-Next story in National: Country shivers as cold snap spreads
+Next story in New Zealand: Country shivers as cold snap spreads

 Copyright © 2013, Radio New Zealand